 Jams and jellies usually have only four ingredients: fruit, pectin, acid, and sugar.
-Although there are some jams and jellies that can be made without pectin.
+Some jams and jellies are made without pectin.

 Pectin is what causes it to gel.
 Some fruits have pectin naturally, so they do not need extra pectin added to make a jelly.
 Slightly underripe fruits tend to have more pectin than fully ripe fruit.
 Tart apples, gooseberries, currants, Concord grapes, currants, sour plums, cranberries, and citrus fruit all contain a considerable amount of pectin.
 Apricots, blueberries, cherries, strawberries, peaches, pineapple, and rhubarb are very low in pectin.
-Pectin can be bought in either power or liquid form.
+Pectin is bought in either power or liquid form.
 Whatever kind the recipe you are using calls for, do not substitute.
 You cannot switch out liquid for power.
 Your jam or jelly will not turn out right if you do this.
-There are some recipes that are made with low-sugar.
+Some recipes are made with low-sugar.
 You will need a special low-sugar pectin for these.

-Pectin can be bought in either powder or liquid form.
+Pectin is bought in either powder or liquid form.
 Use the kind of pectin your recipe calls for, do not substitute.
 You cannot switch out liquid for power.
 Your jam or jelly will not turn out right if you do this.
-There are some recipes that are made with low-sugar.
+Some recipes are made with low-sugar.
 You will need a special low-sugar pectin for these.